-- Nausea – Studies support that acupressure on wrists can prevent and treat nausea and vomiting that may take place post surgery, after chemotherapy, during spinal anaesthesia, during pregnancy or from motion sickness.
+- Nausea – Studies support that acupressure on wrists can prevent and treat nausea and vomiting that may take place post surgery, after chemotherapy, during spinal anesthesia, during pregnancy or from motion sickness.

-- Pain – Acupressure benefits people with headache, post-operative pain and lower back pain.
+- Pain – Acupressure benefits people with a headache, post-operative pain and lower back pain.